threddyrex/dnproto/README.md

 # The data directory

-When you are using the command line tool, it uses a local directory to stored cached data.
+When you are using the command line tool, it uses a local directory to store cached data.
 By default, it uses the "data" directory in the repo.
 You can change this in the _Defaults.ps1 file.